edchelstephens/docker-for-web-developers/NOTES.md

 - You only need the `-v` when you want to delete the docker managed volumes, that is, volumes that docker automatically mounted on the docker host, something we did not set ourselves like:

 `docker run -p <external_port>:<internal_container_port> -v $(pwd):/src -w "/src" node npm start`

+- You only want to remove the volume when you're down to your last container, because other containers might be using it.